 A Perfect and Easy Cheesecake

-This cheesecake is so extremely creamy with a smooth sour cream layer over the top, and to-die-for cinnamon graham cracker crust.
+This easy homemade cheesecake is so extremely creamy with a smooth sour cream layer over the top, and to-die-for cinnamon graham cracker crust.

 Oh, and bonus, that sour cream topping, it not only adds a tangy rich layer to your cake but also covers all manner of cheesecake sins.
 So if you’re a novice baker and worried about your cheesecake cracking, totally not a problem because no one will be able to see it anyways.

 Find the full list of ingredients in the recipe card below.

 - Graham cracker crumbs: The quickest way to make graham cracker crumbs is to pulse the crackers in your food processor, but if you don’t own one, you can use a large plastic bag and a rolling pin or meat mallet.